Post thumbnail

 1. What is Full Stack Development?

-• What are the roles and responsibilities of a full stack developer?
+• What are the roles and responsibilities for a full stack developer?

 • What is expected of a full stack developer?